adamdjbrett/doctrineofdiscovery.org/_posts/2018-08-27-ottawa-v-logan.md

 ---
 title: "Ottawa v.
 Logan"
 author: indigenous-values-initiative
-excerpt: "the Indian tribes who have a right to those lands are quietly to enjoy them, hunting, planting and dwelling thereon so long as they please, without any molestation from the United States..."
+excerpt: "the Indian tribes who have a right to those lands are quietly to enjoy them, hunting, planting and dwelling thereon so long as they please, without any molestation from the United States"
 permalink: /ottawa-v-logan/
 published: true
 date: 2018-08-27 11:43:56